jonasbn/til/editorconfig/use_editorconfig.md

 - Indentation style (`indent_style`)
 - Indentation size (`indent_size`)

- :point_right: Do note that all implementations might not support [all properties](https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties).
+ :point_right: Do note that all implementations might not support [all properties][properties].

 The properties can be specified for file types: